MatheusStefan/Buzzvel-2024-Dev-Team-Test/README.md

 ## Overview

 This project showcases my experience and why I want to work at **Buzzvel** through a *slider*, the best **Buzzvel** projects, a SEO optimized lading page fully responsive and a visual timeline outlining my envisioned career progression at **Buzzvel**.
 The goal is to highlight proficiency in React, TypeScript, and GSAP, while delivering a seamless and engaging user experience.
+You can access the site [here](https://matheusstefan.github.io/Buzzvel-2024-Dev-Team-Test/)

 ## Lighthouse Results
 ### Desktop